karyontech/karyon/p2p/README.md

    use UDP.

-2. In contrast to traditional Kademlia, which often employs 160 buckets, karyon p2p reduces the number of buckets to 32.
+2. In contrast to traditional Kademlia, which often employs 160 buckets, Karyon p2p reduces the number of buckets to 32.
 This optimization is a result of the observation that most nodes tend to map into the last few buckets, with the majority of other buckets remaining empty.

-3. While Kademlia typically uses a 160-bit key to identify a peer, karyon p2p uses a 256-bit key.
+3. While Kademlia typically uses a 160-bit key to identify a peer, Karyon p2p uses a 256-bit key.

 > Despite criticisms of Kademlia's vulnerabilities, particularly concerning